sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 describing SpiderMonkey's type inference algorithm).
 Simply, this equation says that the possible result type of indexing an object is the union of its possible index type sets.
+Care must be taken when using this refinement, it is not always the case that this computation will yield more precise types than the result types recorded for an subscript operation.
+For that reason, we only have SpiderMonkey perform this refinement when the computed type is a subset of the recorded result types (i.e. we take the more precise of the possible result types).

 When this reasoning is incorporated into SpiderMonkey, the `forEach` example performs as well as the version with duplicated code.